fraser29/hurahura/README.md

 3. $HOME/.miresearch.conf
 4. $HOME/.config/miresearch.conf
 5. Full file path defined at environment variable: "MIRESEARCH_CONF"
-6. Full path passed as commandline argument to `miresearch`
+6. Full path passed as commandline argument to `hurahura`

 Files are read in the above order with each subsequent variable present overwritting any previously defined.
 For information on files found and variables used run:

-`miresearch -INFO`
+`hurahura -INFO`

 # Documentation

-For full documentation see [miresearch docs](https://fraser29.github.io/miresearch/)
+For full documentation see [hurahura docs](https://fraser29.github.io/hurahura/)